Voted Best Personal Injury Law Firm By Georgia Lawyers

 - A vehicle or motorcycle manufacturer may be subject to a product liability claim if a mechanical defect such a brake failure, a tire defect, a throttle malfunction contributed to the crash or worsened the injuries.

-Identifying all of these parties requires investigation that begins immediately after the crash.
+Identifying all of these parties requires an investigation that begins immediately after the crash.
 Evidence disappears, cameras overwrite footage, and witnesses become harder to locate.
 The earlier an Atlanta motorcycle accident attorney is involved, the more complete the liability picture will be.

 What a Georgia Motorcycle Accident Lawsuit Must Prove